 In the General Aviation world, Microsoft's Flight Simulator application provides realistic immersive flight training experiences that deliver many of the same benefits associated with military and commercial flight virtual reality training, at a significantly reduced cost with wider availability.

-As a former Firefighter, Emergency Medical Technician (EMT), Emergency Medical Services (EMS) Instructor and VR enthusiast, I was excited to learn about the VRpatientsTM application developed by Virtual Education Systems.
+As a former Firefighter, Emergency Medical Technician (EMT), Emergency Medical Services (EMS) Instructor, I was excited to learn about the VRpatientsTM platform developed by Virtual Education Systems.

 VRpatients is an innovative physiologically based clinical training platform that immerses a healthcare provider or first responder into actual case scenarios, allowing them to interview, assess, diagnose, and treat patients in real-time.

-The web application enables users to interact with lifelike simulated patients in a variety of medical scenarios, providing an immersive learning environment that offers an unparalleled level of realism.
+The web platform enables users to interact with lifelike simulated patients in a variety of medical scenarios, providing an immersive learning environment that offers an unparalleled level of realism.

-Emergency Medical Technicians (EMTs), First Responders, and other Pre-hospital Care professionals can use the application to practice their skills in a safe and controlled environment, free from the risks associated with real-world scenarios.
+Emergency Medical Technicians (EMTs), First Responders, and other Pre-hospital Care professionals can use the platform to practice their decision-making and competency skills in a safe and controlled environment, free from the risks associated with real-world scenarios.

-Simulating real-world emergency medical care scenarios using a Virtual Reality application can be a fun and effective means of transferring valuable skills to prehospital care professionals.
+Simulating real-world emergency medical care scenarios using VRpatients can be a fun and effective means of transferring valuable skills to prehospital care professionals.

 The Quest 2 VR headset has a large presence in the consumer VR market space, with many users that use the headset for professional applications and education, training, and orientation use cases.

-The Developer Mode on the Quest 2 store allows you to access and test pre-release versions of applications before they are officially released on the store.
+The Developer Mode on the Quest 2 store allows you to access and test pre-release version of VRpatients before its officially released on the store.
 This feature is designed for developers and application test and evaluators to support testing pre-release applications before they are available for public release.

 1. Download and install the Oculus app on your computer.